 Public garden and arboreta representatives can request log-in credentials to view existing data and contribute records to the PGSIP database.
 For more information, visit the PGSIP website.

-Plants on the Move attendees observe an Amur Corktree (Phelloodendron amurense), a plant that escapes cultivation and is listed as invasive by certain Midwestern states.
+Plants on the Move attendees view an Amur Corktree (Phelloodendron amurense), a tree that escapes cultivation and is listed as invasive by certain Midwestern states.

 In November of 2016, MIPN worked with The Morton Arboretum and the Ohio Invasive Plants Council to host an event called the Plants on the Move Summit.
 Representatives from 26 U.S. and Canadian public gardens attended to discuss how various institutions are currently addressing plants escaping and how the public garden community can better share and communicate observations of plants escaping cultivation with each other, with their visitors, and with the general public.
 A report summarizing the summit proceedings, discussions, and findings of this meeting is available (pdf).
 One of the primary findings of the summit was that the public garden community would benefit from some sort of shared data portal where gardens' staff could enter and share observations between institutions of plants escaping cultivation.
 This idea has formed the basis of the PGSIP working group's efforts over the last few years.

 It should be noted that PGSIP builds on a strong foundation previously built by others.
 In 2001, ecologists and horticulturalists representing multiple sectors gathered in St. Louis and developed a set of voluntary guidelines aimed at reducing the risk of invasive plant introduction and spread for several sectors, including public gardens.
 These guidelines are collectively known as the St. Louis Declaration.
 Many public gardens and arboreta have integrated the Declaration commitments into their strategic plans and operating procedures.